-Three-way catalytic converters are effective in preventing air pollution from stoichiometric engines fueled by natural gas, propane and gasoline.
+Three-way catalytic converters are effective in preventing air pollution from stoichiometric engines fueled by natural gas, propane or gasoline.

-In this case, the oxidation of carbon monoxide and hydrocarbons as well as the reduction of nitric oxides occur simultaneously to form the harmless products CO2, H2O and N2.
-The reaction conditions and in particular the air to fuel (A/F) ratio determine the efficiency of the conversion.
+In this case, the oxidation of carbon monoxide (CO) and hydrocarbons (HC) as well as the reduction of nitrogen oxides (NOX) occur simultaneously to form the harmless products; carbon dioxide (CO2), water (H2O) and nitrogen (N2).
+The reaction conditions, and in particular the air to fuel (A/F) ratio, determine the efficiency of the conversion.
 The catalyst functions most efficiently when the engine runs slightly below the stoichiometric A/F ratio (λ = 1).

-Next to TWCs for aftermarket passenger cars INTERKAT in particular provides TWCs for stationary applications, i.e. stoichiometric natural gas engines as used in CHP units.
+Aside from TWCs for aftermarket passenger cars, INTERKAT also provides TWCs for stationary applications, i.e. stoichiometric natural gas engines as used in combined heat and power (CHP) units.

 |Product characteristic||Customer benefit||Applications|